Heart Attack Recovery Questions and Answers

 Making changes in your lifestyle is one of the most important things you can do to prevent another heart attack, heart disease and stroke.

-Even if you're taking prescription medication, it's still important to lead a heart-healthy lifestyle.
+Even if you’re taking medication, it’s still important to lead a heart-healthy lifestyle.
 Learn more about the lifestyle changes for heart attack prevention.

 What about sex after a heart attack?